-Waiting long hours in an emergency shelter is sometimes boring, so gather emergency shelter activities for our fourth August prep challenge.
+Waiting long hours in an emergency shelter can be boring, so gather emergency shelter activities for our fourth August prep challenge.
 Most of us think we’ll never end up in an emergency shelter, but more people have experienced this than we realize.
-Be prepared after a disaster to be in an emergency shelter without electricity too.
-Add some of the following shelter activities to your 72-hour kit.
+Be prepared and add some of the following shelter activities to your 72-hour kit.

 Gather Emergency Shelter Activities